No products in the basket.

 In Australia, anyone can look up their AHPRA registered provider using the AHPRA website to check their provider’s qualifications, whether they are specialists as well as whether they are of good standing to practice in the community and how long they’ve been working for.

-Someone who has qualified in 2016 is not the same as someone who qualified in 2001 and has been working this time.
+Someone who has qualified in 2016 is not the same as someone who qualified in 2001 and has been working all this time.
 Likewise, someone who has the base MBBS degree since 2016 is not the same as someone who has the MBBS, FRACGP title for example.
-Speciality training programs involve extra years of a structured training program, as well as examinations which ultimately serve to benefit patients.
+Speciality training programs involve extra years of a structured training program, as well as multi-part examinations they must pass to qualify for fellowship which ultimately serve to benefit patients.

 3. They never promise or guarantee an outcome